-BOSTON – John Kerry (search) narrowly trails President Bush (search) in the battle for the 270 electoral votes needed to win the White House, as he makes his case at the Democratic National Convention this week to topple the Republican incumbent.
+BOSTON – John Kerry (search) narrowly trails President Bush (search) in the battle for the 270 electoral votes needed to win the White House, as he makes his case at the Democratic National Convention (search) this week to topple the Republican incumbent.

 With three months remaining in a volatile campaign, Kerry has 14 states and the District of Columbia in his column for 193 electoral votes.
 Bush has 25 states for 217 votes, according to an Associated Press analysis of state polls as well as interviews with strategists across the country.